hoaphantn7604/react-native-element-dropdown/README.md

 ## react-native-element-dropdown
 A React Native dropdown component easy to customize for both iOS and Android.

+## Features
+* Dropdown and Multiselect in one package
+* Easy to use
+* Consistent look and feel on iOS and Android
+* Customizable font size, colors and animation duration
+* Implemented with typescript

 ## Getting started
 ```js
     npm install react-native-element-dropdown --save